Child Care Centers

 Why is testing for Lead important?

 Testing is the only way to know whether your water contains lead.
-You cannot see, taste or smell lead in drinking water.
+You cannot see, taste, or smell lead in drinking water.
 While exposure to lead can come from many sources, old or corroded lead plumbing or old brass fixtures can contribute to elevated lead levels in drinking water.
-Lead is associated with negative health effects that are especially harmful to young children.
+Lead is associated with adverse health effects that are especially harmful to young children.
 Please visit our Lead and Health page for more information.

 What happens if I have high results?